 May 6th, 2015: To mark the launch of Play Pause Stop, I've launched a new video for "Capone", the first song on my 2002 album Albion Capone. - RM

-May 5th, 2015: Rob McLean's new album "Play Pause Stop" has arrived!
+May 5th, 2015: A new album "Play Pause Stop" has arrived.
 Cases and cases of CDs are now here, just waiting to be purchased!
 An album never sounds quite as good as it does when it has been professionally manufactured, and this one is sounding pretty damn good.

-March 27th, 2015: Rob McLean's new album, which will be called Play Pause Stop, just went to Phil Demetro for mastering at Toronto's Lacquer Channel.
+March 27th, 2015: My new album, which will be called Play Pause Stop, just went to Phil Demetro for mastering at Toronto's Lacquer Channel.
 Artwork is almost complete, and CDs will be getting manufactured in a few weeks.
-The tentative release date is May 1st, with the first CD release show (Rob's first solo live show in over a decade) later in May.
+The tentative release date is May 1st, with the first CD release show (my first solo live show in over a decade) later in May.

-Nov 25/14: A new video for "Christmastide", the Rob McLean contribution to "Rhymes with Elf", an album of holiday tunes from Guelph musicians.
+Nov 25/14: This is "Christmastide", a contribution I made to "Rhymes with Elf", an album of holiday tunes from Guelph musicians.

-Oct 25/2014: A brand-new tune by Rob McLean is appearing on "Rhymes with Elf", a compilation of holiday tunes by Guelph bands and musicians.
+Oct 25/2014: A brand-new tune is appearing on "Rhymes with Elf", a compilation of holiday tunes by Guelph bands and musicians.
 Proceeds from album sales will be split between the Guelph Youth Music Centre and Ed Video Media Arts Centre.